dune-sn-online-pointing/online-pointing-utils/README.md

 Just doing `./cluster_to_root` will display their usage, meaning what arguments they require.
 The apps can also be run through bash scripts under `scripts/`, that will have the same name.

+# Notes

+To be reorganized better.

+The standard for backtracking is in the parameters. tps genereted with that will have no suffix and are the standard to be used.
+In case for tests different parameters are used, the tps will have a suffix (e.g. `_bktr20.root`).